Drop into a class—in person or online!

 • gradually expand breathing capacity and cardiovascular endurance

-• develop mental focus and clarity
+• develop mental focus and an attentiveness to how things are

 • cultivate a sense of physical and mental well-being